koher/future-keep/README.md

 # FutureKeep

-FutureKeep keeps subscriptions of `Future`s in [Combine](https://developer.apple.com/documentation/combine) when the `get` method is called until those `Future`s are completed.
-It makes it easier to use `Future`s instead of completion handlers when we do not need to cancel those asynchronous operations.
+FutureKeep makes it possible to keep subscriptions of `Future`s in [Combine](https://developer.apple.com/documentation/combine) until those `Future`s are completed.
+It is useful to replace completion handlers with `Future`s when cancellations are not required.

 ```swift
 // Keeps a reference to the subscription